- Updated: October 23, 2025

 And now you can rewrite the pattern.

-It’s easy to lump all messy relationship patterns together—but clarity is power.
+And it’s easy to lump all messy relationship patterns together—but clarity is power.
 And if you’re serious about healing, you need to know exactly what you’re up against.

 Let’s break it down: